LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/alias_2.rst

 extended prototype, an instantiated class, or a specialized class.
 Predicate aliases may be used to solve conflicts between imported or inherited predicates.
-It may also be used to give a predicate (non-terminal) a name more appropriated in its usage context.
+It may also be used to give a predicate (non-terminal) a name more appropriate in its usage context.
 This directive may be used in objects, protocols, and categories.

 Predicate (and non-terminal) aliases are specified using (preferably)